What is Google Analytics and how does it work?

 All the information above, if analyzed and interpreted correctly, can help you in improving your website and better adapting it to customers’ needs.

-How to start gathering Google Analytics data?
+How to start gathering data with Google analytics tracking code

 Linking your site with Google Analytics is similar to connecting it with the Google Search Console.
-You need a Google account (but not necessarily gMail).
+You need a Google account (but not necessarily Gmail).
 Once you have an account, you can connect your site with GA.
 You simply need to add a tracking code to every page inside the domain name you wish to analyze.
 To add a new site to Google Analytics, you have to log in to the administrative panel which can be found here: https://www.google.com/analytics/.
 Then, choose the "Admin" option and click the "Create Account" option.
 When you have come up with a name for the account and specified the internet address, you will receive a code which you should add to every subpage of your website.
 Implementation of the code can be delegated to the webmaster who takes care of your page.

 "Real Time" - what is happening on your site right now?